 For an explanation on the types of voting equipment used, click here.

 A procedural audit is required to include an audit of the results in at least 1 race in each precinct randomly selected for audit and at least 1 statewide race or ballot question for statewide elections.
 The audit reviews procedures performed before, during, and after the conduct of an election.
-Michigan also commenced risk-limiting audit pilots in 2019, and continued in 2020.
+Michigan also commenced risk-limiting audit pilots beginning in 2018.